OpenSTL/STLCourts-client/README.md

 ## Testing

 * Install karma `npm install -g karma-cli`
+* Running `karma start test\karma.conf.js` will run the unit tests and re-run on file changes.
+...
+Alternatively, `cd test` and `karma start`
-Running `grunt test:local` will run the unit tests with karma.
+* Running `grunt test:local` will run the unit tests a single time with karma.